 Perhaps we need a check here to see if there is NO content within temp...

 If there is none...
-Then:
+Then: start will be 7 (this could be a

 It is difficult to know end, since there could be another descending after 5.
 We would also need to ensure that temp is cleared everytime the counter is increased.....